The JWST EXCELS survey: Insights into the nature of quenching at cosmic noon: Discussion

 \subsection{The Presence of AGNs}

 The role of AGN in quenching star formation in galaxies remains uncertain.
 Current simulations suggest that while gas consumption and stellar feedback cause the initial decline in the SFR, an additional mechanism such as AGN feedback must be invoked to completely quench the galaxy \citep{Zheng2020}.
+Additionally, recent cosmological simulations struggle to reproduce the properties of massive quiescent galaxies in the early universe and the AGN feedback model implemented changes the predicted number densities of quiescent galaxies and the quenching time-scales \citep{Lagos2025}.
+There are two main modes of AGN activity that can be important for quenching.
+The “quasar” mode is associated with high accretion rates and is often invoked to drive the initial quenching episode \citep{Hopkins2006}, while the “radio” mode is associated with low levels of accretion.
+The radio-mode feedback is thought to suppress cooling flows \citep{Croton2006}, and is therefore often referred to as a “maintenance” mode.
 However, there is some evidence from simulations that the consumption of dense ISM gas following a merger, coupled with morphological quenching, is sufficient to halt star formation without invoking AGN feedback \citep{Petersson2023}.
 Out of the five galaxies in our sample with reliable line ratios that satisfy $\text{EW}(\text{H}\alpha)> 3 \text{\AA}$, such that the ionization lines are likely not due to evolved stars \citep{CF2011}, four fall in the AGN region of the BPT diagram (see Figure~\ref{Fig::bpt}).
 The BPT diagram is not able to distinguish between shocks driven by starbursts and photoionization due to an AGN \citep{Kewley2019}.
 However, the low SFRs present in these systems suggests that if shocks are responsible for the high BPT emission line ratios, they are unlikely to be driven by stellar feedback.
 While merger-induced shocks may also reproduce the emission line ratios of AGN in the BPT diagram \citep{Medling2015}, we do not see evidence for mergers in the NIRCam imaging for any of our galaxies, although we note that merger signatures may disappear on short timescales, so features such as tidal tails might not be visible.
 It is therefore likely that the high emission line ratios for these galaxies are due to AGN activity.